In May, From the Paris Green Windowsill 5/15

 Warau na yo, bokura no kachi ha jimei da

-Come on, tell them Naa, iikaese
+Come on, tell them!
+Naa, iikaese

-I couldn't; I walked alone
+But I just couldn't; I walked on alone

 Iikaesenai mama hitori aruita